 We hope that the information we learn from this study will help surgeons complete ear operations more efficiently in future.

+Research Study Results:

+Upon study completion, the results of the study will be shared with you.

 Confidentiality:

 We will respect your privacy.
 No information about who you are will be given to anyone or be published without your permission, unless required by law.
 For example, the law could make us give information about you if a child has been abused, if you have an illness that could spread to others, if you or someone else talks about suicide (killing themselves), or if the court orders us to give them the study papers.